-c.
-All wounded game should be gathered and dispatched at the earliest opportunity.
-Wounded game should, if at all possible, be tried for before dead game.
+All wounded game should, where possible, be gathered and despatched immediately.
+Unless exceptional circumstances prevail, wounded game should always be tried for before dead game.
 If game cannot be gathered, the Judge must depute this task to the official handler and dog appointed for this purpose.

 This is a regulation which is sometimes ignored, but it is mandatory to collect wounded game at the earliest possible opportunity.
 There are good humanitarian reasons for this, and certainly in almost all circumstances the Judge has an obligation to see wounded game picked as quickly as possible so that suffering may be alleviated.
 Where there is a problem preventing the early despatch of a competing dog to retrieve the injured game, then the picking up dog should be swiftly despatched.

-d.
-If, game is shot very close to a dog which would make a retrieve of no value, the retrieve may be offered to a dog under another Judge.
+• If, game is shot very close to a dog which would make a retrieve of no value, the retrieve may be offered to a dog under another Judge.